 More recently, the Senator helped develop the “RESTORE the Gulf Coast Act” to help Gulf Coast states implement ecological and economic recovery activities following the tragic 2010 Deepwater Horizon explosion and oil spill.

-During the 112th Congress, Cochran was at the heart of the debate over the reauthorization of the National Flood Insurance Program (NFIP).
+Over the past two congresses, Cochran was at the heart of the debate to reauthorize and improve the National Flood Insurance Program (NFIP).
 His work on the program’s treatment of levees and other flood control infrastructure dramatically influenced how the NFIP assesses healthy flood control infrastructure.
 Virtually the entire Mississippi Delta, much of the Jackson metro area and communities along the Tennessee-Tombigbee waterway in northeast Mississippi rely on properly-designed and maintained flood control structures.